fsr-de/docs/statutes.md

 ## § 7 Amendments

+Changes to the statutes can only be made if

+* at least 20% of the student body's members are present at a general meeting and
-Changes to the statutes can only be made if two-thirds of those present at a general meeting agree to the proposal.
+* two-thirds of those present at the general meeting agree to the proposal.